Newt Loken: University of Michigan

 Loken came to the University of Michigan in 1944 as a master's degree student.
 On the side, he coached the cheerleading team.
 At the time of Loken's arrival, Michigan did not have a men's gymnastics program, which had been dropped several years earlier during the Great Depression.
 In 1946, Loken received his master's degree and sought to resurrect men's gymnastics as a varsity sport at Michigan.
 In 1947, the athletic board awarded varsity status to men's gymnastics.
 Loken, who had been leading a group of club gymnasts on the road performing at the halftime of basketball games, was named the coach of the new men's gymnastics team.

 Loken remained the coach of Michigan's men's gymnastics team for 36 years and compiled a record of 250-72-1.
 His teams won NCAA men's gymnastics championships in 1963 and 1970 and 12 Big Ten championships.
 Loken coached 71 Big Ten individual event winners and 21 NCAA individual event winners.

 Loken received a doctorate in education in 1955 and was a kinesiology professor at Michigan until 1983.

 Loken also coached the cheerleading team at Michigan as well as the varsity sport of trampoline.
 From 1947 through 1964, trampoline was included as an event in gymnastics competitions by both the AAU and NCAA.
 The first trampoline world championships were held in 1964, and trampoline was first recognized as a sport in its own right in the United States in 1967.
 Loken led the Michigan trampoline team to NCAA championships in 1969 and 1970.
 Loken produced more trampoline champions and World Medal winners than any other collegiate coach.

 Loken was also the author of several books on gymnastics, tumbling, and cheerleading.
 Among other works, Loken wrote Cheerleading, published by The Ronald Press in 1945, Gymnastics, published by Sterling Publishing Co. in 1966, and the Complete Book of Gymnastics, published by The Athletic Institute in 1963.

 Loken also led Michigan's efforts as host of the 1971 NCAA championship attended by a record 25,000 fans.
-The final day's events alone were attended by a record crowd of 16,781, and Loken was presented the American Association of Gymnastics Coaches' "Coach of the Year" award at the conclusion of the event.
+The final day's events alone were attended by a record crowd of 16,781, and Loken was presented the American Association of Gymnastics Coaches' "Coach of the Year" award after the event.